rbcavanaugh/easy-website-template/README.md

 If not, make sure that the "branch" is set to "master" and that the option next to this says "/docs".

 Wait a few minutes and refresh the page again.
 Click on the link to go see your new website!.

+## Troubleshooting

+Hey now that you have a github account, you can raise issues!
+If you're stuck, go to my template page (<https://github.com/rbcavanaugh/rbcavanaugh.github.io>), select issues, create a new issue, and let me know where you're stuck.
+Include error messages, maybe a screen shot or two.
+I'll help you out.

+## Next Steps:

+-   Click through the distill website for other features you want to include: <https://rstudio.github.io/distill/>

+-   You could change the coloring, the themes, font.

+-   Add another page.
+Maybe you want a page for pictures of your cat.

+-   Add a blog.
+Think livejournal but 25 years later. .

+-   GO DO SOME ACTUAL WORK....just kidding.

+-